mozilla/qbrt/README.md

 But it doesn't set icons nor most other package meta-data, and it doesn't create auto-installers nor support signing the package.

 In general, qbrt is immature and unstable!
+It's appropriate for testing, but it isn't yet mature and stable enough for you to ship apps with it.